property360-2/motofinai-financing-management-system/UX_UI_IMPROVEMENTS.md

 # UX/UI Improvements Summary

 ## Overview
-This document outlines all the UX/UI improvements made to the MotofinAI Financing Management System to enhance usability, accessibility, and visual appeal.
+This document outlines all the UX/UI improvements made to the DC Financing Corporation Financing Management System to enhance usability, accessibility, and visual appeal.

 ---